 Claudia_Johnson@enron.net

-Inktomi contact

-ENRON BROADBAND SERVICES BOOKS BANDWIDTH PURCHASE FROM DATACOM DATACOM PURCHASES BANDWIDTH FROM ENRON BROADBAND SERVICES
+ENRON WINS MULTI-YEAR BANDWIDTH CONTRACT FROM DATACOM

-Purchase Portends future DATACOM Bandwidth Purchases from Enron as DATACOM expands its optical network in the Gulf Coast Region

 FOR IMMEDIATE RELEASE: Thursday, March 30, 2000

-HOUSTON -- Enron Broadband Services, Inc.--a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high-bandwidth application services--today announced today a x-year contract to provide high capacity bandwidth to Datacom’s, a leading communications service provider throughout the Gulf South Region of the United States. n OC-48 equivalent wavelength, andSONET capacit y
+HOUSTON -- Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high-bandwidth application services, announced today a multi-year contract to lease high capacity bandwidth to Datacom’s Carrier Services Division, Orbis1, a leading communications service provider throughout the Gulf South Region of the United States.

-The purchase provides DATACOM’s Carrier Services Division, Orbis1, with a new optical fiber corridor from Houston, Texas to New Orleans, Louisiana to best serve their customers. ;Texas; La.; La.;, La.; The Houston to New Orleans path is also the latest to be built on Enron’s national fiber backbone network, which currently represents over 12,000 fiber route miles from coast-to-coast.

-Joe’s quote should talk about Enron’s unique approach to bandwidth management and the goal of being the largest buyer/seller.

-Enron's Advanced Fiber Transport Solutions’ (AFTS) DW-48 service provides Orbis1 with strategic expansion and growth and saves Orbis1 the time and financial resources required to physically construct and install fiber or purchase a traditional channel of OCn SONET capacity.
-With the addition of Enron’s bandwidth, Orbis1 expands its ability to offer long haul connectivity and local loops within its operating area with Points of Presence in Houston, Beaumont, Lake Charles, Lafayette, Baton Rouge and New Orleans.
-Orbis1 is a full-service, integrated communications carrier providing services to Competitive Local Exchange Carriers (CLECs), Personal Communications Services Companies (PCSs) and other carriers.

-[Insert Hirko quote]
+The high capacity bandwidth, an OC-48 equivalent wavelength (2.488 Gbps), will provide Orbis1 with strategic network expansion at a fraction of the cost and time associated with alternative means of acquiring bandwidth, such as physically constructing and installing fiber or purchasing traditional SONET capacity.
+Enron offers long-haul bandwidth capacity -- in several dense wave increments and between major city pairs that exist on the company’s coast-to-coast network -- in a new product line called Advanced Fiber Transport Solutions (AFTS).

-DW-48, a new Enron product offering, results from Dense Wave Division Multiplexing technology which economically expands the capacity of the existing fiber in Enron's optical network by 40 times, allowing Enron to offer the product at a savings to customers of both cost and provisioning time.
-The benchmark for provisioning AFTS dense wave capacity is 15 days, in comparison to traditional OC-48s, which can take months.
-AFTS offers a flexible, survivable, economical and simple solution to conventional network capacity for a fraction of the cost of today’s traditional approaches to bandwidth and network upgrades.
+AFTS products leverage best-in-breed Dense Wave Division Multiplexing technology to economically expand the capacity of the existing fiber in Enron's optical network, allowing Enron to offer the product at a cost savings to customers.
+The benchmark for provisioning AFTS dense wave capacity is 15 business days, in comparison to traditional optical carrier (OC) capacity, which can take months.

+“Whether we’re leasing bandwidth from our national backbone or trading it between specific pooling point locations on our backbone, Enron is innovating the economics and capabilities to supply bandwidth,” said Joe Hirko, CEO of Enron Broadband Services.
+“The efficiencies and solutions that we deliver through AFTS, bandwidth trading and other programs will benefit Datacom and all companies with a stake in the bandwidth market.”

+Orbis1 will use the leased capacity to better serve their customers through a new optical fiber corridor from Houston to New Orleans, connecting Points of Presence in Houston; Beaumont, Texas; Lake Charles, La.; Lafayette, La.; Baton Rouge, La.; and New Orleans.

-[ “Enron offers the first step in providing integrated services in a more timely and cost effective manner to our customer base,” said Arash Zarei, division manager of Orbis.
+“Enron offers the first step in providing integrated services in a more timely and cost effective manner to our customer base,” said Arash Zarei, division manager of Orbis.
 “Orbis1 is positioning itself to become the primary bandwidth provider for CLECs and other carriers in our target market.
 Rather than price bandwidth from POP to POP only, Orbis1 will assume the responsibility of coordinating end-to-end connection.
 Because we include the long haul and local loop in one circuit, for one price, on one bill, Orbis1 is the simple solution to our customers’ communication needs.”